 - Offer to carry something for someone

 There’s no telling what simple random acts of kindness will do for someone else.
 So encourage your students to focus on completing as much of the classroom scavenger hunt as possible.

-For students stuck at home, a scavenger hunt can be a new treat and a fun way to pass the time.
-Using this worksheet, students will search for things around the home that bring up certain emotions, feelings or memories.
+In addition, we have an SEL scavenger hunt for use at home.
+Using this worksheet, students will search for things around the home that evoke certain emotions, feelings or memories.

 For example, students will look for objects that:

 - Are part of a new hobby